Skip to Main Content

 Cheapest Pennsylvania car insurance for teens with a ticket: Erie

-Even teens with a clean driving record pay a premium price for their car insurance.
+Even teens with a clean driving record pay elevated car insurance premiums compared to older drivers.
 When you add a speeding ticket to the mix, their rates are likely to be even higher.
 Erie topped our list of insurers offering affordable insurance for teens with a speeding conviction on their license.

-Cheapest Pennsylvania car insurance for teens with an at-fault accident: Atlantic States, Erie
+Cheapest Pennsylvania car insurance for teens with an at-fault accident: Atlantic States and Erie

 Once you've been deemed at fault in an accident, insurers are likely to look very seriously at the rate you're paying for car insurance.
 Although teens who have been convicted of an at-fault accident are probably going to pay high rates, we found good options for savings with insurers such as Atlantic States if you are looking for minimum coverage, while Erie had the best average rate for full coverage.